ViewComponent/view_component/docs/CONTRIBUTING.md

 After helping with the project by participating in issues, pull requests, and/or discussions, members of the community are welcome to request triage access by opening a pull request to update this list:

-The triages team is @reeganviljoen.
+The triagers team is @reeganviljoen.

 ### Commit